-Why Building a Home Addition is a Cost-Effective Solution for Obtaining more Finished Living Space
+Why Building a Home Addition is a Most Affordable Way to Build a House and a most Cost-Effective Solution for Obtaining more Finished Living Space

 By Mark J. Donovan

 ||So, you have a growing family and need a home with more finished living space.
 What should you do?